 to represent an unbounded number of sessions and is defined by a single output.

-to represent an unbounded number of sessions.
+to represent an unbounded number of sessions.diff

 operator.
 On the left side, the key kA